Age of Apocalypse

 Overview

-The Brain Trust, an assembly of artificially-grown disembodied telepathic brains, is kept in vitro to act as gatekeepers for the Breeding Pens.
-The Trust now physically anesthetizes the Pen prisioners, suppressing any thoughts of escape or insurrection.
+The Brain Trust were an assembly of artificially-grown disembodied telepathic brains, was kept in vitro to act as gatekeepers for the Breeding Pens.
+The Trust now physically anesthetizes the Pen prisoners, suppressing any thoughts of escape or insurrection.
 (Factor-X v1 #1)

 One creation of Mister Sinister in this reality were the Balrog-class Meta-Cyborgs.
 They were grown in the artificial womb of Mister Sinister's largest processing tanks, the Balrog-Class Meta-Cyborgs lurk in the deepest levels of Apocalypse's sea wall defense facilities.
 These genetic abominations were dozens of feet tall and teem with even more deadly tentacles.
 (Weapon X v1 #1)